n-genesis/finxact-json-vscode/README.md

 ## File Templates

-To help just start writing of a Finxact JSON schema file you can create a new file using templates located in the Finxact JSON Formatter's `/templates` folder.
+To help just start writing a Finxact JSON schema file you can create a new file from a templates located in the Finxact JSON Formatter's `/templates` folder.

 ### Included Templates
 The extension currently has two templates: `BLANK.json` and `BOILERPLAT.json`.
 Using predefined variables, general values are added the newly created file.
 See [Template variables](#Template-variables).